 Yahia is also a specialist in all matters pertaining to the laws of gaming and betting and is the legal adviser of one of the leading betting companies in Mauritius.
 He successfully represented an Italian jockey in the first case of ‘cheating’ tried in Mauritius under the Gambling Regulatory Authority Act.

 He was a member of the Independent Advisory Committee of the West Yorkshire Police Authority in the United Kingdom.
-He acted as one of the Legal advisers to the Ministry of Women’s Right, Child Development & Family Welfare and continues to act as one of the principal legal adviser of the Mauritius Turf Club.
+He acted as one of the Legal advisers to the Ministry of Women’s Rights, Child Development & Family Welfare and continues to act as one of the principal legal advisers of the Mauritius Turf Club.

 Yahia is fluent in French and English.

 University of Leeds (England) – LLM (Master of Laws)

 Nottingham Law School (England) – BVC (Bar Vocational Course)